hmrc/merchandise-in-baggage-frontend/README.md

 **How to run tests**

-`sbt test` will run all the tests, including unit, UI and consumer contract tests.
+`./run_all_tests` will run all the tests, including unit, UI and consumer contract tests.
 The consumer tests will generate contract files stored in the project root directory folder `pact` The generated contracts test will then being used from the Backend contract verifier by running the script:
 `checkincheck.sh`.
 However, currently contracts test only runs for local build.